tino-michael/stock_market/wheel_profits/README.md

 So I exported my data into `csv` files and rewrote the script so it would read those instead.
 (It still can read the excel sheet though it is no longer my preferred method.)
-Importing the data from all the `csv`s is much faster and I can much easier switch between different tickers (by fuzzy-finding the file instead of scrolling through the spreadsheet tab bar and clicking).
+Importing the data from all the `csv`s is much faster and I can much easier switch between different tickers (by fuzzy-finding the file inside my texteditor instead of scrolling through the spreadsheet tab bar and clicking).
 For now, I will keep the old "Usage" section here at the bottom but consider it "legacy" and won't update it.